Table of Contents

-Patients will typically present with a secondary complaint such as ear pain, hearing loss, or a sensation of fullness in the ear (called occlusion).
+Patients typically present with a secondary complaint, such as ear pain, hearing loss, or a sensation of fullness in the ear (called occlusion).

-Early symptoms of surfer’s ear include water or debris becoming trapped in the ear more frequently, and it also becomes harder to get the water and debris out.
-If the water and debris remain trapped for long enough, this increases the risk of ear infections.
+Early symptoms of surfer’s ear include water or debris becoming trapped in the ear more frequently.
+And it often becomes harder to get the water and debris out of the ear.
+If the water and debris remain trapped long enough, the risk of ear infections increases.

 If your ear canal narrows further with the continued growth of the exostoses, ear infections can take longer to settle and become more frequent.

-More significant narrowing of the ear canal due to growth of the exostoses will eventually result in conductive hearing loss.
+More significant narrowing of the ear canal due to the growth of the exostoses will eventually result in conductive hearing loss.

 Surfer’s ear is identified using an otoscope or microscope to view the bony growths protruding under the skin of the ear canal.